ircrelay/ircrelay-client-guides/guides/colloquy/guide.md

 Your password is the password you signed up for IRCRelay with.

+Make sure to go to the settings page in IRCRelay and varifying the username for this specific network.
+It is different then the username you signed up with.

 You may want to click the Remember Connection box to make this easier in the future.

 ![New Connection Dialog](https://raw.github.com/ircrelay/ircrelay-client-guides/master/guides/colloquy/img/new_conn.png)